 A survey of the principles and techniques involved in production of high-quality software for practical applications.
 Discussions focus on the identification of the software evolution process, automated system design methodology, debugging, documentation and software economics.
 Other topics often reviewed include program validation, program portability and software development environments.
-(3 units) Prerequisite: Permission of the Department
+(3 units) Prerequisite: Instructor's permission